Introduction

 - Alternative Pathways to Study Abroad: Countries like Germany offer vocational-to-degree transitions.

-Take for instance, a student who chooses a vocational subject in Hospitality Management can later apply for a Bachelor of Hospitality course in Switzerland or Australia with a strong profile including internships and certifications.
+A student choosing a Hospitality Management vocational subject can later apply for a Bachelor of Hospitality course in Switzerland or Australia through a strong profile that includes internships and certifications.

 Read More: Bachelor of Physiotherapy Course Abroad – The Complete Guide